middletemplelibrary/ordeal-and-triumph/README.md

        url="https://github.com/user-attachments/assets/f871f1e5-f38d-40d2-8b1d-2439f34e755d">

 ## Stella Isaacs, Marchioness of Reading and Baroness Swanborough (1894-1971)
-Stella Isaacs was the widow of Rufus Isaacs, Marquess of Reading, Lord Chief Justice, Viceroy of India and Middle Templar, whose portrait hangs in the Parliament Chamber.
+Stella Isaacs was the widow of Rufus Isaacs, Marquess of Reading, Lord Chief Justice, Viceroy of India and Middle Templar, whose portrait hangs in the Parliament Chamber. <br /><br />
 In 1938 she was asked by the government to set up what would go on to be called the Women’s Voluntary Service.
 The WVS recruited women to volunteer in all manner of capacities to assist the government and local authorities, including Air Raid Precautions, evacuation, childcare and supporting refugees.
 She later became the first female peer to sit in the House of Lords.

 ## Sybil Campbell (1889-1977)